 How To Write a Project Manager Resume Example

-Your portfolio offers a treasure trove of achievements, metrics, and valuable data you can use to build an engaging project manager resume.
+Your portfolio includes many achievements, metrics, and valuable data you can use to build an engaging project manager resume.
 As you put together your resume, remember to include the following sections:

 • Contact information